SeaHogs/tp/docs/UserGuide.md

 Example:
 * `editm ic/S1234567D w/100 -o at/milk at/egg`

-This will change the weight of patient with ic S1234567D to 100 and overwrite allergy tag to milk and egg.
-* Noted that command achieving same effect could be `editm ic/S1234567D w/100 at/milk at/egg -o` or `editm ic/S1234567D -o w/100 at/milk at/egg`.
+This will change the weight of the patient with NRIC S1234567D to 100 and overwrite the allergy tag to milk and egg.
+Take note that commands achieving the same effect could be `editm ic/S1234567D w/100 at/milk at/egg -o` or `editm ic/S1234567D -o w/100 at/milk at/egg`.

 [<span style="font-size: small;">Back to table of contents</span>](#toc)
 <div style="page-break-after: always;"></div>

 ### Deleting medical information : `deletem`